michaelzick/buoy-finder/README.md

 - If you don't, I recommend the [NVM way](https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/).

-- Next, head over to the [GitHub repo](https://github.com/zickonezero/buoy-finder), click the Clone or download menu, choose SSH or HTTPS and copy the link.
+- Next, click the green Clone or download menu, choose SSH or HTTPS and copy the link.

 - Then clone the repo locally and enter the new directory:

 `$ git clone [repo link you just copied]`

-`$ cd sl`
+`$ cd buoy-finder`

 - Now install the dependencies: